Thursday, June 14, 2012

 Directions:

 1. To make tahini, roast 1 cup sesame seeds for 7-10 min at 350, stirring occasionally.
-Blend in a blender (I use my single-serve) with >1/3 cup olive oil.
-Add extra oil as needed, or some of the lemon juice called for in the recipe.
+Blend in a strong blender or food processor until ground into a fine powder, then add >1/3 cup olive oil.
+Add extra oil as needed until smooth.

-3. Serve with pitas, pita chips, and/or vegetables like celery and peppers.
+4. Serve with pitas, pita chips, and/or vegetables like celery and peppers.

 Babies can eat hummus too!
 They're probably ready to try it around 8 months.
 Try to introduce most or all of the ingredients first to your baby separately (seasonings/spices aside) to check for allergic reaction.
 It's better to start with hummus without tahini, since tahini is made of sesame seeds, which are more likely to cause allergies.
 Check here for more information on feeding babies hummus, and here for a chart on when to introduce different foods to baby.